magento/merchdocs/src/shipping/shipping-in-store-delivery.md

 - Make sure you have a non-default stock and source.
 For more information about how to configure a source as a pickup location, see [Adding a New Source]({% link catalog/inventory-sources-add.md %}).

-- Make sure you have configured a Distance Priority Algorithm, see [Configuring Distance Priority Algorithm Edit on GitHub Log an Issue]({% link catalog/inventory-configure-distance-priority.md %}).
+- Make sure you have configured a Distance Priority Algorithm.
+For more information, see [Configuring Distance Priority Algorithm]({% link catalog/inventory-configure-distance-priority.md %}).

 </div>
 ## Set up In-store Delivery